 Simple definition of First Law of Thermodynamics

-The First Law of Thermodynamics states that if some amount of heat is given to a thermodynamic system, the system uses some parts of this heat to increase its internal energy and work is done with rest of the heat.
+The First Law of Thermodynamics states that if some amount of heat is given to a thermodynamic system, the system uses some parts of this heat to increase its internal energy and work is done with the rest of heat.
 Here, heat is equivalent to energy.

 Equation of First Law of Thermodynamics

 Let, dQ amount of heat is given to a Thermodynamic system.
 The increase in internal energy of the system is dU and the work done by the system is dW.
 Then, according to the first law of Thermodynamics, dQ = dU + dW……….(1)

 Equation-(1) gives the mathematical form of first law of Thermodynamics.